Friends of the Howe House

 The Friends of the Howe House is a nonprofit organization committed to preserving the historic house of James Howe, a formerly enslaved man who was freed in 1817.
 As one of the oldest standing buildings owned by an African American, this house tells the story of freedom and slavery, the importance of homeownership, the development of African American communities in the United States, and the role of African Americans in the growth of towns like Montclair, NJ.
 This house stands as a monument to African American history, serving as a gathering place for education, community, and honest reflection on the past, present, and future of African American experiences in New Jersey and across the nation.

-Our mission is to protect and uplift the James Howe House as a tangible reminder of the true history of slavery and its aftermath.
+To protect and uplift the James Howe House as a tangible reminder of the true history of slavery and its aftermath.

 The Home of James Howe